janeon/automatedLabHelper/README.md

 but would not return an error if `test()` was replaced with `retVal = test()`.
 It doesn't work in all cases yet (for instance, it would return an error for something like `print(test())`).

-### more stuff from earlier versions of the readme:
+## Progress

 ### TODO:
-- Run our program on example files from 150 to determine utility of each error based on frequency of occurence in past student code
+* Run our program on example files from 150 to determine utility of each error based on frequency of occurence in past student code
-- Find sites that targets/is often visited or popular among beginning Python coders and scrape from each for example code or demos / articles / documentation.
+* Find sites that targets/is often visited or popular among beginning Python coders and scrape from each for example code or demos/articles/documentation.

 ### DONE:
-- Basic interface for making installing and file browsing easier
+* Basic interface for making installing and file browsing easier
-- Make it possible to run cleanoutput on interface
+* Make it possible to run cleanoutput on interface
-- Written a custom checker
+* Written a custom checker
-- Figure out how to package pylint in environments
+* Figure out how to package pylint in environments

-### Other miscellany
+## Miscellaneous

 List of some codes: http://pylint-messages.wikidot.com/all-codes (has been copied to allCodes.txt for cleaning)